 The subject is the most important aspect of portrait photography.
 Making the subject comfortable with you is an essential factor for a successful portrait photography session.
 Take out time to connect with your subject before the photo shoot and if possible, meet up in person.
 It is best to get to know each other and let the subject know more about your style of photography and what exactly you will be looking for in the shoot.
 Discuss your ideas about the shoot with your subject and factor in her preferences and abilities into your plan.

 Even if you are familiar with your subject, people can get uncomfortable when they get in front of the camera.
 It is always a good idea to keep communicating with the model before and during the shoot.

 2. Find the right location

-The location you choose for the portrait shoot is going to be a big influence on the final results.
-Shooting outdoors in natural lights gives the best results but poses many challenges.
-You would need to plan according to the weather, time of the day and changing lighting and environment conditions as the day progresses.
+The location you choose for the portrait shoot is going to be a significant influence on the final results.
+Shooting outdoors in natural light gives the best results but poses many challenges.
+You would need to plan according to the weather, time of the day, and changing lighting and environment conditions as the day progresses.